wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 The replication does not copy the full Wazo configuration of the master.
 Notably, these are excluded:

-* All the network configuration (i.e. everything under the :menuselection:`Configuration --> Network` section)
+* All the network configuration
-* All the support configuration (i.e. everything under the :menuselection:`Configuration --> Support` section)
+* All the support configuration
 * Call logs
 * Call center statistics
 * Certificates